weglide/flugfeld/README.md

 tippecanoe -Z3 -z14 -f -r1 -pk -pf -J airport_filter.json -o airport.mbtiles airport.geojson
 ```

-To have a look at the tiles, run
+To have a look at the tiles, run the code below and open ``localhost:8080`` in your browser.

 ```bash
 docker run --rm -it -v $(pwd):/data -p 8080:80 maptiler/tileserver-gl